orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

         }
 })();</pre>

-Although, the code is quite minimal, during time, I thought that it can be defined better &#8211; better to readiblility and for writing less code.
+Although, the code is quite minimal, during time, I thought that it can be defined better - better to readiblility and for writing less code.

 After reading Pascal Precht post &#8220;<a href="http://blog.thoughtram.io/angular/2015/07/06/even-better-es5-code-for-angular-2.html" target="_blank">Even better ES5 code for Angular (+2)</a>&#8220;, I was quite happy to find out that syntactical improvments for ES5 have been integrated to the latest alpha version of Angular (+2).
-These improvments goes back to a more minimal code defintion in Angular (+2), while not having the need for annotations or a more complex code for creating an &#8220;annotation&#8221; object for each purpose.
+These improvments goes back to a more minimal code defintion in Angular (+2), while not having the need for annotations or a more complex code for creating an &#8220;annotation" object for each purpose.

 ### Angular (+2) Component with Angular 1

-Following Pascal&#8217;s post, I saw a great opportunity to try enbracing angular&#8217;s 2 component approach  and syntax to my youtube-videos module.
+Following Pascal's post, I saw a great opportunity to try enbracing angular's 2 component approach  and syntax to my youtube-videos module.

 First, I read through to understand how I can transform the defintion of the directive to component in Angular (+2).
 I came up with this new syntax for <span style="text-decoration: underline;"><strong>AngularJS</strong></span> approach for defining a module as a directive or a component based on the latest Angular (+2) ES5 syntax: